zmon1010/kendo-ui-core/docs/knowledge-base/checkbox-selection-select-single-row.md

 ---
-title: How To Select Only One Row with the Checkbox Selectable Column
+title: Select Only One Grid Row with the Checkbox Selectable Column
-description: An example on how to select only a single row by using the built-in checkbox column of the Kendo UI Grid.
-How to remove the master checkbox in the Kendo UI Grid.
+description: An example on how to select only a single row by using the built-in checkbox column of the Kendo UI Grid and remove the master checkbox.
 type: how-to
-page_title: Limit the Selection to a Single Row
+page_title: Limit the Selection to a Single Row | Kendo UI Grid
 slug: checkbox-selection-select-single-row
 tags: checkbox selection, grid, kendo ui
-teampulseid:
 ticketid: 1116716
-pitsid:
 ---

 ## Environment

 <table>
  <tr>
   <td>Product</td>